-The addition of the insect growth regulator (IGR) pyriproxyfen means Advantage II inhibits development of flea eggs and larvae to break the flea life cycle, so there is no development into biting, breeding adults.
+The addition of the insect growth regulator (IGR) pyriproxyfen means Advantage II inhibits the development of flea eggs and larvae to break the flea life cycle, so there is no development into biting, breeding adults.
 Advantage II is a non-prescription topical flea control treatment specializing in fast, convenient and economical flea control.
-Also an effective treatment against chewing lice on dogs.
+Also an effective treatment for chewing lice on dogs.

 Advantage II remains effective following a shampoo treatment, swimming, or after exposure to rain or sunlight.
 No-odor, easy-squeeze tube makes it easy to apply.
 One tube can be effective for up to one month.
 Each package contains pre-measured, childproof, easy-to-use squeeze tubes.
 For dogs only: 7 weeks or older.

 It is a violation of Federal Law to use this product in a manner inconsistent with its labeling.

 Be sure the tube is at bottom of the pouch.

 Using scissors, cut the pouch across the top and remove the tube.

 How to Apply

 Use only on dogs.
 Do not use on other animals.

 Hold applicator tube in an upright position.
 Pull the cap off tube.

 Turn the cap around and place the other end of cap back on the tube.